persinammon/hotel-reservation-app/README.md

 ### Note on Branching History

-`dev` branch is to save changes when convenient, and does not necessarily compile.
+`dev` branch is to save changes when convenient.
+`main` branch saves commits of major milestones and was attempted to keep as minimal as possible.
-`main` branch always compiles. `dev-src` and `dev-testsuite` are not actively used.
+`dev-src` and `dev-testsuite` are not actively used.